LeoAnker0/OM2/README.md

 * In the expanded album view, take the image, and then take a lower resolution one behind it and blur it outside of it's container, so there's a slight blur shadow behind the image which is on top of that layer.

 ### New Features
+* Amend the database so that songs have their own individual entrances in the database, since this is not something that we had before...

 * Ability to upload multiple takes/versions of a songs as the same song in the library

 * Ability to crop images properly (1/1) on the front end, as well as enforcing that on the backend.